Rehaan1/LuganodesToDoApp/README.md

 5. Now you can do ```docker-compose down``` and then use ```docker-compose up``` to stop and start

 5. Voila!
 Alls Setup.
 Now you can access Frontend in the localhost or ip of hosting machine at port 3000.
 To access Backend Directly refer backend documentation.

+## Possible Improvements

+1. Moving to Docker Swarm for ease of scaling and slowly migrate to Kubernetes as required

+2. Adding Logging through providers like LogTail for capturing detailed Logs for Error Detection and Debugging

+3. Doing Horizontal Partitioning on the database to reduce index search time during high scale operations

+4. Using different Database users for read, create, update to ensure further security

+5. Using Nignx further as a Load Balancer for the microservices

 ## Tasks
 #### Luganodes Major Requirements